-This takes place in early October.
+This takes place in late September / early October.
+Usually it runs as a face-to-face event but in 2020 it may be necessary to run it online.
 A representative of each theme will give a short presentation on that subject.
 One purpose of the event is to give students a flavour of a wide range of interesting topics in mathematics, and another is to help those who have not finalised their module choices to come to a decision.
-There will also be presentations on other aspects of life as a PhD student.
+There will also be presentations on other aspects of life as a PhD student, and social events to give you a chance to meet other students.